Successful with Dyslexia

 Research and Resources: the internet makes everything accessible everywhere, from scientific papers to You Tube videos—and there are literally thousands of them dealing with dyslexia.

-Grassroots movement: Parents are taking it upon themselves to learn all they can about their child’s learning style, and sharing information to help others.
-The new national organization, Decoding Dyslexia, which began in New Jersey, is spreading across the country, including a chapter in California.
+Grassroots Movement: Parents are taking it upon themselves to learn all they can about their child’s learning style, and sharing information to help others.
+Decoding Dyslexia, which began in New Jersey, spread across the country to every single state, and inspired the creation of many additional local organizations and nonprofits dedicated to dyslexia.

 For a child with to be successful with dyslexia, What’s a parent to do?